How Amazon Is Slowly Destroying My Reading Strategies

 One that sparkled and shone!

 Contrast that against the junk that’s on the Kindle e-store or other digital distribution channels these days.
+The kind known for defying and neutralizing even the best reading strategies.

 Ego-driven.
 Barely spell-checked.
 Horribly formatted.
 Badly presented.